-Collection fees may be higher than the 17.92% charged for federal loans and will vary from lender to lender.
+Collection fees will vary from lender to lender.
 If there is a collection fee on a private student loan, it will typically be included in your loan agreement.

 A lender like SoFi® has staked its reputation on no fees: no late fees, insufficient-funds fees, or origination fees for private student loans.